 - Fragile X syndrome: restless hyperactive males.

 Some investigations to consider include:

 |Blood workups (complete blood count, renal and liver function tests)||

 |Major depressive disorder||

 Management of Intellectual Disability

-Behavioral interventions such as behavioral analysis and reward of specific behavior with their occurrence lead to acceleration of the rewarded behavior.
-Behavior decelerating tactics involve the rewarding in the period bad behavior did not occur.
+Behavioral interventions such as behavioral analysis and reward of specific behavior at their occurrence lead to acceleration of the rewarded behavior.
+Behavior decelerating tactics involve rewarding in the period bad behavior did not occur.

 The use of pharmacological methods is restricted only to the diagnosis that is made as per the DSM V criteria.
 Clozapine and risperidone are common medications for depression and behavior modulation.

 Doctor-patient relationship is important in treating and preventing the occurrence of depressive episodes in both the affected child and his/her parents.
 Genetic counseling, especially when a prenatal diagnosis is made, is necessary.
 This treatment can be instituted together with other therapies.